News

 • Fazalhaq Farooqi: Fazalhaq Farooqi should also be available.
 Afghanistan players have no international matches to play.
 Farooqi might have left India.

 • Jofra Archer: Jofra Archer is unlikely to play in the remainder of IPL 2025.
 He will participate in the West Indies series, which coincides with the IPL.
-So, he will likely prioritise England duties.
+So, he will prioritise England duties.

 Chennai Super Kings